rfay/ddev-from-beginning/slides/presentation.md

 ---

-## Mutagen and Webserving Performance
+## ⚡ Mutagen and Webserving Performance

+Enjoy fast file syncing with **Mutagen**. 🚀

-- Mutagen is enabled by default on macOS and traditional Windows for faster file syncing.
+- Mutagen is enabled by default on macOS and traditional Windows for faster file syncing. 🚀

 ---

-## Exporting Database
+## 💾 Exporting Database

+Easily export your database for backup or sharing. 💾

 ```bash
 ddev export-db --file=.tarballs/db.sql.gz